Agungvpzz/Customer-Cohort-Analysis/README.md

 - We divided our customer cohort based on the month the customers purchased
 - We selected only cohorts aged over 12 months.
 - We used Python and utilized Python packages, such as Pandas for data analysis and Plotly for data visualization.
+- Since December 2011 is not fully recorded in the data, we removed all records from that date

 ## 6. Hypothesis
 - Customers who make frequent purchases in the first few months are more likely to become repeat customers.